About cervical cancer

 One unanticipated challenge arose during field work—confusion between HPV and HIV.
 As mentioned in the HPV and cervical cancer section above, sometimes people assume that because both HIV and HPV are sexually transmitted, prevention strategies would be similar.
 However, while reducing numbers of sexual partners and consistent use of condoms can dramatically reduce HIV infection, those strategies are not as effective against HPV.
 Explaining this difference has been added as a key message in the PATH programs.
 Further, the use of the term “cervical cancer vaccine” can lessen confusion between the abbreviations HPV, HIV, and HBV (hepatitis B virus).

 Educating health care workers

-Because clinicians are often the primary source of information for both parents and adolescents, educating clinicians helps parents to understand the benefits of any vaccine.5,52 Health care workers in many developing countries might not have a clear understanding of HPV infection and its relationship to cervical cancer development and prevention.
+Because clinicians are often the primary source of information for both parents and adolescents, educating clinicians helps parents to understand the benefits of any vaccine.5,52 Health care workers in many low-resource settings might not have a clear understanding of HPV infection and its relationship to cervical cancer development and prevention.
 This situation is exacerbated by the “silent nature” of cervical cancer—the fact that symptoms are not present until the cancer is at an advanced stage.
 Health workers need to be educated about how to help patients understand the enormous advantages offered by both screening and vaccination.52,81,82